-The Pasco Sheriff’s Office is looking for qualified people to serve their community as volunteers in a number of positions available at the agency.
-These diverse positions include:
+The Pasco Sheriff’s Office utilizes qualified people in serving their community as volunteers in a number of positions.

 Prospective volunteers must undergo a background check and fingerprinting.
 Volunteers do not receive any salary or benefits but are covered by worker’s compensation.
 Volunteering is a good way to learn or hone valuable job skills and can be an asset when applying for jobs with prospective employers.